Hike the Looking Glass Rock Trail to an iconic, domed mountaintop near Brevard, NC, catching incredible, lofty views from the steep-sided summit.

 Rising high above the surrounding lush forest, Looking Glass Rock’s curved, exposed rock face is an iconic sight in the Pisgah National Forest south of Asheville.
 The summit’s massive, curved outcrops reflect light, earning the mountain (and its namesake nearby waterfall, Looking Glass Falls) its name.
 A tree-covered summit crowns the mountain’s steep-sided walls.

 The mountain is especially beautiful at sunrise when its towering presence catches the sun’s golden first rays, a seemingly surreal and beautiful sight from the Blue Ridge Parkway’s Looking Glass Rock Overlook.
 On foggy mornings, clouds hang low in the surrounding valleys, framing the mountain’s golden rock.

 While the views of the mountain can be stunning, the views from the mountain are equally beautiful.
-This adventure scales the mountain on the Looking Glass Rock Trail, climbing 1600 feet on a moderately challenging hike through a beautiful forest.
+This adventure scales the mountain, climbing 1600 feet on a moderately challenging hike through a beautiful forest.
 The hike meanders through a fern-filled forest, tunnels through dense rhododendron thickets, and visits an expansive outcrop near the summit that doubles as a helipad for mountain rescues.
 And at the summit, the mountain’s massive, curved rock outcrops offer simply stunning views, and a gorgeous spot to soak up some sun.

 On the mountain, gorgeous, broad views unfold from the steeply pitched, arced outcrops, offering beautiful 180-degree views.
 The summit area demands some extreme caution, though: the outcrop’s drop is sudden, steep and sheer, falling nearly 400 feet into the valley below.
 There have been some tragic falls from the mountain in recent years.
 We admired the views from a conservative distance.